 What’s the bottom line?

 The story is set in Los Angeles, but the butchering murders also take place in Sacramento and San Diego.
-The ‘Box Office Butcher‘ commits two killings per weekend, and he plans the carnage carefully, even choosing his victims ahead of time and studying their routines closely.
+The ‘Box Office Butcher‘ plans the carnage carefully, even choosing his victims ahead of time and studying their routines closely.
 Even though they are chosen randomly, they are also picked according to their life circumstances; they must be similar to the movie victims who they are being murdered after.

 It gets better.

-The psycho sometimes flashes back to moments of abuse at the hands of his mother.
+The psycho sometimes flashes back to moments of abuse.
 These scenes are a bit grim, mostly for the fact that he is a small child when they take place.
-Other scenes have him a bit older, but they are no less disturbing; we know that his mind has snapped as a result of all these incidents, and readers may find themselves just as disgusted with the mother as they are with The Butcher himself.
+Other scenes have him a bit older, but they are no less disturbing; we know that his mind has snapped as a result of all these incidents, and readers may find themselves just as disgusted with the perpetrator as they are with The Butcher himself.

 The Butcher is on a mission.
-He is seeking revenge on the person who made his mother the way she was, and he is bent on accomplishing his goal at any cost.
+He is seeking revenge and he is bent on accomplishing his goal at any cost.
 He is driven, enraged, and determined, but those aren’t his most frightening personal traits.
-It is because he is patient, calculating, and has seemingly endless finances at his disposal that he is so dangerous.
+It is because he is patient, calculating, and has finances at his disposal that he is so dangerous.
 The door leading to the culmination of his bloodshed goal is wide open to him, and if it wasn’t, he would simply pay someone to open it.
 Another reason why I added this novel to the best psychological thrillers books to read list.

 The good news is that Harmes is just as determined and angry.